deciare/firefox-css/README.md

 On macOS, enables a vibrancy effect on the tab toolbar, navigation bar, and bookmarks toolbar.

+You must also enable the following preferences in [about:config](about:config):
+- browser.theme.macos.native-theme
+- widget.macos.titlebar-blend-mode.behind-window

-Working as of Firefox 121.
+Working as of Firefox 126.

 ## tabCloseButtonOnLeft.css